 You don’t have to be a slave to your kitchen to make stock with a chicken carcass, turn nearly stale bread into crumbs or invent a new five-cheese-and-a-spot-of pickle sauce for your macaroni.
 Stock takes no effort other than shoving the carcass in a pan, and adding water and the odd bit of veg.
 It will then bubble away on its own.
 If you boil it after straining out the bits, you can make a strong stock that will take up less room in the freezer.
 Here is a great tagliatelle recipe for leftover roast chicken.

 Make a list of what you actually need – on paper, or on your phone – and then stick to it.
 If you shop off-list you may well impulse buy.
-You can transfer ingredients straight to a shopping list on the digital edition of olive, or you can download various apps such as Shopping UK (free on the App Store) to help you.
+You can transfer ingredients straight to a shopping list using Whisk on our recipes.

 Look for venues near your work and home, so that if a freebie lunch for the first 10 punters, a 2-for-1 deal or a timed offer comes up you can sprint over.